NVIDIA-RTX/NRD/README.md

 IMPORTANT: in other words, *PSR* is perfect for flat mirrors. *PSR* on curved surfaces works even without respecting curvature, but reprojection artefacts can appear.

 In case of *PSR* *NRD* disocclusion logic doesn't take curvature at primary hit into account, because data for primary hits is replaced.
 This can lead to more intense disocclusions on bumpy surfaces due to significant ray divergence.
-To mitigate this problem 2x-10x larger `disocclusionThreshold` can be used.
+To mitigate this problem 2x-10x larger `CommonSettings::disocclusionThreshold` can be used.
 This is an applicable solution if the denoiser is used to denoise surfaces with *PSR* only (glass only, for example).
 In a general case, when *PSR* and normal surfaces are mixed on the screen, higher disocclusion thresholds are needed only for pixels with *PSR*.
-This can be achieved by using `IN_DISOCCLUSION_THRESHOLD_MIX` input to smoothly mix baseline `disocclusionThreshold` into bigger `disocclusionThresholdAlternate` from `CommonSettings`.
+This can be achieved by using `IN_DISOCCLUSION_THRESHOLD_MIX` input to smoothly mix baseline `CommonSettings::disocclusionThreshold` into bigger `CommonSettings::disocclusionThresholdAlternate`.
 Most likely the increased disocclusion threshold is needed only for pixels with normal details at primary hits (local curvature is not zero).

 The illustration below shows expected inputs for secondary hits: